Chinese Century: Chinese decline

 Some scholars argue that China's rise will be over by the 2020s.
 According to foreign policy experts Michael Beckley and Hal Brands, China, as a revisionist power, has little time to change the status quo of the world in its favor due to "severe resource scarcity", "demographic collapse", and "losing access to the welcoming world that enabled its advance", adding that "peak China" has already come.

-According to Andrew Erickson of the U.S. Naval War College and Gabriel Collins of the Baker Institute, China's power is peaking, creating "a decade of danger from a system that increasingly realizes it only has a short time to fulfill some of its most critical, long-held goals".
-David Von Drehle, a columnist for The Washington Post, wrote that it would be more difficult for the West to manage China's decline than its rise.
+According to Andrew Erickson of the U.S. Naval War College and Gabriel Collins of the Baker Institute in 2022, China's power is peaking, creating "a decade of danger from a system that increasingly realizes it only has a short time to fulfill some of its most critical, long-held goals".
+David Von Drehle, a columnist for The Washington Post, wrote in 2021 that it would be more difficult for the West to manage China's decline than its rise.

-According to John Mueller at the Cato Institute, a "descent or at least prolonged stagnation might come about, rather than a continued rise" for China.
+According to John Mueller at the Cato Institute in 2021, a "descent or at least prolonged stagnation might come about, rather than a continued rise" for China.
 He listed the environment, corruption, ethnic and religious tensions, Chinese hostility toward foreign businesses, among others, as contributing factors to China's impending decline.

-According to Yi Fuxian, a demographer and reproductive health researcher at the University of Wisconsin-Madison, the Chinese Century is "already over".
-In contrast, Thomas L. Friedman, a columnist for The New York Times wrote: "There was a time when people came to America to see the future ...
+According to Yi Fuxian, a demographer and reproductive health researcher at the University of Wisconsin-Madison, in 2023, the Chinese Century is "already over".
+In contrast, Thomas L. Friedman, a columnist for The New York Times wrote in 2025: "There was a time when people came to America to see the future ...
 Now they come here [to China]."

+Public opinion

+According to a March 2026 Pew Research Center poll, 62% of Americans think China is getting stronger, 9% believe it is getting weaker, while 25% think its power is staying the same; China was the only country which a majority of Americans see as getting stronger.
+57% of Americans consider the US to be a superpower, while 44% consider China to be a superpower.